fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 Using GitHub Actions for machine learnging workflows is starting to catch on.
 [Julien Chaumond](https://twitter.com/julien_c), CTO of [Hugging Face](https://huggingface.co/), says:

-> GitHub Actions are great because they let us do CI on GPUs (as most of our users use the library on GPU not on CPU), on our own infra! [^1]
+> GitHub Actions are great because they let us do CI on GPUs (as most of our users use the library on GPUs not on CPUs), on our own infra! [^1]

-Additionally, you can host a GitHub Action for other people to use so others can use parts of your workflow without having to re-create your steps.
+Additionally, you can host a GitHub Action for other people so others can use parts of your workflow without having to re-create your steps.
 I provide examples of this below.

 # A Gentle Introduction To GitHub Actions